1917 French Army mutinies: Analysis

 The most persistent episodes of collective indiscipline involved a relatively small number of French divisions; the mutinies did not threaten a complete military collapse.
-Because of the low morale in more than half of the French Army, it took until the early months of 1918 for the French Army fully to recover.
-Because of the mutinies, the French high command became reluctant to begin another offensive.
-Pétain's strategy in late 1917 was to wait for the deployment of the American Expeditionary Forces and the introduction of the new and highly effective Renault FT tanks, J'attends les chars et les Américains ("I am waiting for the tanks and the Americans").
+Because of the low morale in more than half of the French Army, it took until the early months of 1918 for the French Army to recover fully.
+Because of the mutinies, the Grand Quartier Général, the French High Command, became reluctant to begin another offensive.
+Pétain's strategy in late 1917 was to wait for the deployment of the American Expeditionary Forces and for the introduction of the new and highly effective Renault FT tanks: J'attends les chars et les Américains ("I am waiting for the tanks and the Americans").
 He had the support of Georges Clemenceau, who told President Woodrow Wilson in June 1917 that France planned "to wait for the Americans & meanwhile not lose more....
 I like Pétain... just because he won't attack".
-Martin Evans wrote "the French army would sit tight and wait for the Americans".
-Christopher Andrew and Kanya-Forster wrote in 1981 "Even after Petain's skilful mixture of tact and firmness had restored military discipline, the French army could only remain on the defensive and wait for the Americans".
+Martin Evans wrote that "the French army would sit tight and wait for the Americans".
+Christopher Andrew and Christopher Andrew and A. S. Kanya-Forster wrote in 1981, "Even after Petain's skilful mixture of tact and firmness had restored military discipline, the French army could only remain on the defensive and wait for the Americans".

-When the Americans arrived in France in the spring of 1917, they were inexperienced and US generals had orders not to accept responsibility for military zones.
-The US generals were ordered to "understudy" the British.
-This meant that for the summer and autumn of 1917, British troops had to take over the zones that the French had vacated and also teach American troops.
-The British tried to reinvigorate French morale by launching the Third Battle of Ypres, with varied success but pertinently relieving pressure on the French to the south.
+When the Americans arrived in France in the spring of 1917, they were inexperienced.
+The US generals had orders not to accept responsibility for military zones and to "understudy" the British.
+That meant that for the summer and the autumn of 1917, British troops had to take over the zones that the French had vacated and also to teach American troops.
+The British tried to reinvigorate French morale by launching the Third Battle of Ypres, with varied success, but it pertinently relieved pressure on the French, to the south.
 It was not until early 1918, when the US troops had completed their preparations for war, that French morale improved.
-The Allies withstood the German spring offensive and in the Hundred Days Offensive comprehensively defeated the German Armies, which with the British naval blockade of Germany paid dividends.
+The Allies withstood the German spring offensive and, in the Hundred Days Offensive, comprehensively defeated the German Army, which, with the British naval blockade of Germany, paid dividends.
 Starved of food, Germany collapsed on the home front.
 Its leadership was compelled to sue for peace, as the army and the front were quickly pushed back.